Melbourne to Melbourne in 10 Days

 Where to Stay:

-The Big 4 Anchorage Holiday Park offers a wide range of accomodation to suit all budgets.
-Choose from powered camping sites, cabins, motel rooms or luxury accomodation.
+The Big 4 Port Fairy Holiday Park offers a wide range of accommodation to suit all budgets.
+Choose from powered camping sites, cabins, motel rooms or luxury accommodation.
 Perfect for kids, there is a mini golf course, a heated pool, a games room and an adventure playground.
-A fully equipped camp kitchen, a laundry and spotless bathrooms complete the package. (www.big4portfairy.com.au/ OR www.big4.com.au)
+A fully equipped camp kitchen, a laundry and spotless bathrooms complete the package. (https://www.big4.com.au/caravan-parks/vic/great-ocean-road/port-fairy-anchorage-holiday-park)

 This Park is famed for its wide range of outdoor activities, its beautiful views and its heart stirring rock formations.
 So if you are feeling active you can choose from rock climbing, fishing, bush walking, canoeing, cycling and many more pastimes.
 If its relaxation you are after then just lie back and take in the awe inspiring views, or take a wander and look for some of the cheerful wildflowers that abound on the mountain slopes.